 Graphs serve as powerful mathematical representations, adept at capturing intricate interactions among entities across a spectrum of disciplines, spanning from life~\citep{Won+2023} to social sciences~\citep{Eas+2010} and optimization~\citep{Cap+2021}.
 This diversity underscores the critical demand for specialized machine-learning methods that extract valuable patterns from complex graph data.

-Hence, in recent years, neural networks capable of handling graph-structured data received a lot of attention in the machine learning community, especially \new{messsage-passing graph neural networks} (MPNNs)~\cite{Gil+2017,Sca+2009}.\footnote{We use the term MPNNs to refer to graph-machine learning architectures that fit into the framework of~\citet{Gil+2017} and use the term GNNs in a broader sense, i.e., all neural network architectures capable of handling graph-structured inputs.} Nowadays, MPNNs, or, more generally, GNNs, are among the most prominent topics at top-tier machine learning conferences,\footnote{\url{http://tinyurl.com/mpn89vju}} and have showcased promising outcomes across diverse domains, including breakthroughs in discovering new antibiotics~\citep{Sto+2020,Won+2023}.
+Hence, in recent years, neural networks capable of handling graph-structured data received a lot of attention in the machine learning community, especially \new{messsage-passing graph neural networks} (MPNNs)~\citep{Gil+2017,Sca+2009}.\footnote{We use the term MPNNs to refer to graph-machine learning architectures that fit into the framework of~\citet{Gil+2017} and use the term GNNs in a broader sense, i.e., all neural network architectures capable of handling graph-structured inputs.} Nowadays, MPNNs, or, more generally, GNNs, are among the most prominent topics at top-tier machine learning conferences,\footnote{\url{http://tinyurl.com/mpn89vju}} and have showcased promising outcomes across diverse domains, including breakthroughs in discovering new antibiotics~\citep{Sto+2020,Won+2023}.

 While GNNs are successful in practice and are making real-world impact, their theoretical properties are understood to a lesser extent.
-That is, only GNNs' expressive power, i.e., their ability to separate graphs and express functions over graphs is understood to some extent~\cite{Azi+2020,geerts2022,Mor+2019,Mor+2022,Xu+2018b}.
-However, most current approaches heavily rely on combinatorial techniques, such as the \new{$1$-dimensional Weisfeiler--Leman algorithm} (\wlone), a well-studied heuristic for the graph isomorphism problem~\citep{Gro2017,Wei+1968,Wei+1976}.
+That is, only GNNs' expressive power, i.e., their ability to separate graphs and express functions over graphs is understood to some extent~\citep{Azi+2020,geerts2022,Mor+2019,Mor+2022,Xu+2018b}.
+However, most current analyses heavily rely on combinatorial techniques, such as the \new{$1$-dimensional Weisfeiler--Leman algorithm} (\wlone), a well-studied heuristic for the graph isomorphism problem~\citep{Gro2017,Wei+1968,Wei+1976}.
 While the graph isomorphism perspective has helped the community understand GNNs' ultimate limitations in capturing graph structure, it is inherently binary.
 For example, it does not give insights into the degree of similarity between two given graphs, prohibiting a more fine-grained analysis.
-While some recent works~\citep{boker2023finegrained,chen2022weisfeiler} aim at a more fine-grained analysis, they still have strong limitations, such as not considering continuous node and edge features.
-A second limitation of current GNN expressivity results is that they are overly specific.
-They are tailored to particular classes of GNNs, overlooking practical and relevant architectural choices, and are not aligned with architectures used in practice.
+While some recent works~\citep{boeker2023finegrained,chen2022weisfeiler} aim at a more fine-grained analysis, they still have strong limitations, such as not considering continuous node and edge features.
+A second limitation of current GNN expressivity results is that they are fairly specific.
+They are tailored to particular classes of GNNs, overlooking practically relevant architectural choices.